softScheck/tplink-smartplug/README.md

 ## tplink-smartplug.py ##

 A python client for the proprietary TP-Link Smart Home protocol to control TP-Link HS100 and HS110 WiFi Smart Plugs.
-The SmartHome protocol runs on UDP port 9999 and uses a trivial XOR autokey encryption that provides no security.
+The SmartHome protocol runs on TCP port 9999 and uses a trivial XOR autokey encryption that provides no security.

 There is no authentication mechanism and commands are accepted independent of device state (configured/unconfigured).